RESEARCH AREAS & PROJECTS

 Institutional Resilience

-This track will focus on strengthening our democratic institutions, which rely on facts, truth, and a unifying social contract.
-It will examine the increasing distrust in our democratic institutions amidst social polarization and how this trend threatens our future prosperity and global security.
-The Center will develop practical and accessible approaches to bridging the emerging divide between the American people and the institutions that were established to serve and support them.
+This track focuses on strengthening our democratic institutions, which rely on facts, truth, and a unifying social contract.
+It examines the increasing distrust in our democratic institutions amidst social polarization and how this trend threatens our future prosperity and global security.
+BISG develops practical and accessible approaches to bridging the emerging divide between the American people and the institutions that were established to serve and support them.